osmanconger/image-processor/README.md

 This was a project for Systems Programming course.
-It consists of three parts, image editor, image database, and image retrieval.
+It consists of three parts: image editor, image database, and image retrieval.

 First part is a simple image editor that supports three different functions.
 Red-removal: Takes an input image and removes the red from it.